 Obsessed with Asian take-outs?
 And looking to whip up delicious seafood for weekends?
 Make your own Honey Sriracha shrimp under 15 minutes without any marinade.
 The best part of the recipe is made with five easy to find ingredients.

 Believe it or not, the entire dish is prepared in a flash of seconds like this Teriyaki sauce or Asian zing sauce.
 This Sriracha shrimp stir fry recipe is lip-smacking delicious and loved by everyone including the one who did not prefer seafood in the past.

-This spicy shrimp sriracha recipe is better than your recent Asian take out.
-It’s quick and does do not require any marinade.
+This spicy shrimp sriracha recipe is better than your recent Asian takeout.
+It’s quick and does not require any marinade.

-Simply add in the sauces straight into the skillet and feel the magic before your eyes.
+Simply add the sauces straight into the skillet and feel the magic before your eyes.

-Furthermore, use this spicy seafood dish as a base ingredient, make verities of dishes like, an awesome taco or a dinner salad.
+Furthermore, using this spicy seafood dish as a base ingredient makes various dishes like an excellent taco or a dinner salad.
 The choices of relishing are endless.
-Explore and recreate your own new recipes.
+Explore and recreate your new recipes.

 What does this honey Sriracha shrimp taste like?

-It's sweet and spicy with the right combinations from honey and Sriracha sauce.
-And is moderately hot. , have you ever making tried teriyaki sauce.
+It's sweet and spicy with the right combinations of honey and Sriracha sauce.
+And it is moderately hot. , have you ever making tried teriyaki sauce?

-This Asian Sriracha sauce is the only source of heat in here.
+This Asian Sriracha sauce is the only source of heat here.
 You can adjust the heat by adjusting the quantity.
-Increasing the heat can be easily done by adding more sauce.
+Increasing the heat can be quickly done by adding more sauce.

-If you are not sure, how much hot sauce required to suit your palate.
-It's always a better idea to start with lowering the quantity and add in increments.
+If you are unsure, how much hot sauce is required to suit your palate.
+It's always a better idea to start with lowering the quantity and adding in increments.

-The amount of Sriracha does not affect the texture or the base taste adversely.
+The amount of Sriracha does not adversely affect the texture or base taste.
 So, feel free to discover your sweet spot.

 Ingredients and their possible substitutions

 Shrimp.
 Shrimp is versatile, easy to cook, low in calories, and rich in nutrients.
-For easy prepping, I always rely on the frozen peeled, deveined, and raw shrimps.
+I always rely on frozen, peeled, deveined, and raw shrimp for easy prepping.
 And this trick makes honey sriracha shrimp whip up instantly.